NESCent/Tools-for-Evo-Hack/wiki/Information.md

 Hotel Arrangements:
 -------------------

-You will be staying at the

-`Millennium Hotel `
-`2800 Campus Walk Avenue`
-`Durham, NC  27705`
-`telephone:  919-383-8575`

-NESCent will arrange your hotel reservations.
-Contact Danielle Wilson at NESCent via email <danielle@nescent.org> or 919-668-4545 to make any changes to your room reservations.
-The rooms will be directly billed to NESCent.
-We will pay for your room, while you will be responsible for all other incidental room charges, including phone calls and meals you might charge to your room.
-If you are bringing a roommate, there will be an additional charge of $20.00 per person per night payable to the Millennium Hotel.
+NESCent will pay for your room, while you will be responsible for all other incidental room charges, including phone calls and meals you might charge to your room.

-If your travel plans change and you are not able to attend the meeting, please assist NESCent in avoiding any hotel penalties by notifying us as soon as possible.
+If your travel plans change and you are not able to attend the meeting, please assist NESCent in avoiding any hotel penalties by contacting Danielle Wilson at NESCent via email Danielle@nescent.org or phone at 919-668-4545 to make any changes or cancel your room reservations.

 Travel Arrangements:
 --------------------